tony2tones/gk-weather-app/README.md

 # GkWeatherApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.

-This project works with the [OpenWeatherMap](https://openweathermap.org/), if you are having any authentication issues please register a new API Key and update this project's weather.service.ts file found in the services folder.
+This project works with the [OpenWeatherMap](https://openweathermap.org/).

+If you are having any authentication issues please register a new API Key and update this project's weather.service.ts file found in the services folder.

 ## Development server